 U.S. Magistrate Judge Elizabeth Laporte in San Francisco directed the companies to confer on March 21 and to bring their lead attorneys and people who have full authority to negotiate and settle the case, according to a court filing today.
 A trial is scheduled for August.

-Apple is seeking a court order to block Amazon from using the term Appstore in its service to sell software for devices running Google Inc. (GOOG)’s Android operating system.
+Apple is seeking a court order to block Amazon from using the term Appstore in its service to sell software for devices running Google Inc. (GOOG:US)’s Android operating system.
 Apple alleges the online retailer infringes its trademark and violates unfair competition laws.

 Apple started its APP STORE in 2008.
 Amazon, which started its service in March 2011, says the term is a generic one that Apple doesn’t have exclusive rights to.
 Amazon won dismissal this month of Apple’s claim that the use of the term is false advertising.